 researched and written by Donna Gawell

 For years, I’ve imagined Jesus’ humble birth and the manger scene all wrong.
-Like most people who grew up with an heirloom nativity set, I envisioned Baby Jesus in a tattered wooden shack surrounded by Mary, Joseph, shepherd boys, the wise men, and all the requisite animals: lambs, camels, cows, etc.
+Like most people who grew up with an heirloom nativity set, I envisioned Baby Jesus in a tattered wooden shack surrounded by Mary, Joseph, shepherd boys, wise men, and all the requisite animals: lambs, camels, cows, etc.

-The historically accurate story is not only more fascinating but fulfilled prophesy and places Jesus’ birth in the proper cultural context.
+The historically accurate story is not only more fascinating but also fulfilled prophesy and places Jesus’ birth in the proper cultural context.
 Perhaps, God intended for there to be no room in the inn.
 Maybe, He wanted His Son to be born in a stone manger in a very special place: Migdal Eder, the Tower of the Flock as the paschal lamb of God.

 A tower similar to what Migdal Eder might have looked like

 Scripture tells us Caesar Augustus issued a royal decree for all his citizens to go to the town of their ancestors to be counted and taxed in a special census.
 Joseph, as a descendant of David, traveled with his very pregnant wife, Mary, to Bethlehem.
 David, Joseph’s ancestor, was born in Bethlehem, where he served as a shepherd boy before meeting Goliath.

 A Modern Sheephold shows how the Levitical shepherds tended the flocks in the

 fields of the Shepherds near Bethlehem in Israel.

 At the time of Jesus’ birth, Bethlehem had a population of about three hundred and was the area where Levitical shepherds raised lambs for sacrifice at the Temple in Jerusalem.
 These special shepherds were trained and tasked with the responsibility of discerning which lambs were suitable for sacrifice, as only an unblemished lamb was acceptable.